-- Enterprise Risk Management ("ERM") Department ("RMD")
+- (a) Risk Management Framework (Cont'd.) - Risk Management Department ("RMD")

-The role of the ERM function is to facilitate and coordinate risk and compliance activities for the Company as mandated by the Board.
+The role of the RMD function is to facilitate and coordinate risk and compliance activities for the Company as mandated by the Board.

 The main role is to objectively and independently monitor that key risks for the Company are identified, understood and appropriately managed within the overall Company strategy and risk appetite, and if not, to follow the agreed upon process for escalation.